 - Tawakkol Karman is a famous campaigner and columnist.

-- She is the Directress of the Organization of Women Journalists without Chains.
+- She is the Directress of the Organisation of Women Journalists without Chains.

 - Tawakkol Karman is one of the most famous defenders of press liberty and human